White House unveils $2 trillion infrastructure and climate plan, setting up giant battle over size and cost of government

 A second economic proposal to be released in April is expected to include a major expansion in health insurance coverage, subsidies for child care and free access to community colleges, among other measures.

 Biden’s plan devotes more than $600 billion to rebuilding America’s infrastructure, such as its ports, railways, bridges and highways; about $300 billion to support domestic manufacturing; and more than $200 billion in housing infrastructure.
-Other major measures include at least $100 billion for a range of priorities, including creating national broadband, modernizing the electric power grid, upgrading school and educational facilities, investing in research and development projects, and ensuring America’s drinking water is safe.
+Other major measures include at least $100 billion for a variety of priorities, including creating national broadband, modernizing the electric power grid, upgrading school and educational facilities, investing in research and development projects, and ensuring America’s drinking water is safe.

 Biden’s plan also includes measures unrelated to either infrastructure or the climate, such as an approximately $400 billion investment in home-based care for the elderly and disabled that was a top demand of some union groups.
 Additionally, the plan calls for passage of the Protecting the Right to Organize Act, or the PRO Act, a bill aimed at significantly strengthening workers’ rights to organize.